 To run the program on the microcontroller press the play button at the top of Thonny.

-You should now see the microcontroller runs the program in ‘main.py’ and blinks the built in LED ten times.
+You should now see that the microcontroller runs the program in ‘main.py’ and blinks the built in LED ten times.

 You have now written and run your first program using MicroPython.
 I encourage you to experiment by testing your own code in ‘main.py’.